 Electric Transportation Engineering Corporation Grant For the Nissan Electric Drive Vehicle Demonstration and Vehicle Infrastructure Project

-The project’s goal is to support electric vehicles with a widespread network of charging stations.
-Nissan will deploy 1,000 of its new Leaf electric cars; once the infrastructure and vehicles are in place, ETEC, along with San Diego Gas and Electric Company and other technical partners, will collect data on the effectiveness of the technology and the impact that electric vehicles have on the local grid.
-The program will develop various methods for payment and create revenue systems for commercial and public charging infrastructure.
+The project’s goal is to support deployment of electric vehicles with a widespread network of charging stations.
+ETEC has been collecting data from all EVSE to assess the effectiveness of the technology and the impact that electric vehicles have on the local grid.
+The program has developed various methods for payment and to create revenue systems for commercial and public charging infrastructure.

 The project partners are contributing $9,081,494.

 Lessons learned and data collected from the initial deployment of EVSE in the San Diego region will help the implement the 2013 ZEV (Zero Emission Vehicle) Action Plan developed in April 2012 which has the goals of having infrastructure to support 1 million ZEV’s by 2020 and 1.5 million ZEV’s on California roads by 2025.